2017-2018 MELAW Members

 Professor of Law

-Professor McConnell's current teaching and research interests are in the fields of public and private international law and domestic law including international law, law of the sea, maritime law and policy, international labour law, environmental law, governance systems, corporate law and governance, administrative and constitutional law, social justice, contract law and human rights.
-She has over 100 publications in a wide range of topics in these fields including a major book, The Maritime Labour Convention, 2006 A Legal Primer to an Emerging International Regime (with Dominick Devlin and Cleopatra Doumbia-Henry).
-She is also a co-editor of the international interdisciplinary Ocean Yearbook (1998-ff), an Associate Editor of the Yearbook of International Environmental Law (2006-ff), and is on the editorial board of the WMU Journal of Maritime Affairs, the Advisory boards of the Global Journal of Comparative Law and the Journal of Arbitration and Mediation.
-Professor McConnell also works closely with Masters and Doctoral level candidates at Dalhousie University and elsewhere.
+Professor McConnell's research interests are in the fields of public and private international law and domestic law including international law, law of the sea, maritime law and policy, international labour law, environmental law, governance systems, corporate law and governance, administrative and constitutional law, social justice, contract law and human rights.
+She has over 100 publications in a wide range of topics in these fields.
+She is also a co-editor of the international interdisciplinary Ocean Yearbook (1998-ff), an Associate Editor of the Yearbook of International Environmental Law (2006-ff), and is on the editorial board of the WMU Journal of Maritime Affairs.

 Associate Professor Dawn A. Russell practiced law in Halifax for five years with the Atlantic law firm of Stewart McKelvey Stirling Scales before beginning her career as a law teacher in 1987 as an Assistant Professor.
 She received tenure and was promoted to Associate Professor in July 1992.
 She served as Acting Dean of Dalhousie Law School from May 1, 1995 to March 31, 1996 and as Dean from April 1, 1996 to June 30, 2005.